Click on the files below to download them.

 Through CYO’s partnership with University Hospitals and Akron Children’s Hospital, parents may take their athletes to receive free concussion baseline testing.
 This is valuable if a child experiences a head injury.
 The child can be tested after the injury to assist with the assessment of the effects of the head injury in light of the baseline information.
 CYO is pleased that our partners are offering this service to CYO athletes for free.

-Thank you Pastoral Designees, Coaches, Officials and Parents for your commitment and timely follow through to provide a safe and medically responsive experience by following these steps and attending to these requirements.
+Thank you Athletic Directors, Coaches, Officials and Parents for your commitment and timely follow through to provide a safe and medically responsive experience by following these steps and attending to these requirements.
 Please do not hesitate to contact the CYO Office if there is anything we can do to assist you regarding this matter.
-We look forward to working with you to provide all CYO participants with an environment and experience that achieves our mission: “CYO endeavors to help young people be more Christ like in how they live.
+We look forward to working with you to provide all CYO participants with an environment and experience that achieves our mission: “CYO inspires young people to know God, to love God, and to serve God through athletics.